yereverluvinunclebert/Steampunk-clock-calendar-vb6/README.md

 https://github.com/yereverluvinunclebert/Steampunk-clock-calendar-vb6/releases/tag/SteampunkClock%2FCalendar0.0.1build2422

 If you want to compile this yourself, follow the same link and download the source - or use github desktop to clone the program.
 To edit/compile you will of course, need the VB6 IDE or the TwinBasic IDE.
 VB6 is available from ebay or by MSDN subscription, TwinBasic is downloadable and available for free here: https://twinbasic.com/.
 If you have VB6 already installed then you use that, of course.
+Instructions, below.

+ ![vb6-logo-200](https://github.com/yereverluvinunclebert/Panzer-JustClock-VB6/assets/2788342/7986e544-0b94-4a10-90bb-2d9fb60c294a)

  Why VB6?
 Well, with a 64 bit, modern-language upgrade improvement being delivered now, in the form of "100% compatible" TwinBasic, coupled with support for transparent PNGs via RC/Cairo, VB6 native code has an   amazing future.

- ![vb6-logo-200](https://github.com/yereverluvinunclebert/Panzer-JustClock-VB6/assets/2788342/7986e544-0b94-4a10-90bb-2d9fb60c294a)

  If you want to use TwinBasic then I suggest you use the TwinBasic tailored version that can be found here: https://github.com/yereverluvinunclebert/tbSteampunk-clock-calendar